flowsforapex/apex-flowsforapex/docs/FAQ.md

 Working through the Flows for APEX tutorial workflows is one way to get started.
 They are included in the distributed product, and also hosted on apex.oracle.com (see: https://bit.ly/flowsforapex).

-For deeper understanding of BPMN, we'd recommend the following boks:
+For deeper understanding of BPMN, we'd recommend the following books:

 * Real-Life BPMN (4th ed): Includes an Introduction to DMN* by Jakob Freund and Bernd Rücker.
 Available in hardcopy or on kindle from Amazon.
 (English and German versions available).
 * BPMN Method and Style (2nd ed): by Bruce Silver.
 Available in hardcopy or on kindle from Amazon.